danielhpavey/exeter-tiny-house/posts/blog/2024-07-10-july-update.md

 Thank you so much to everyone who contributed towards our crowdfunder last year.
 These funds have enabled us to pay the £500 costs of setting up the CBS plus the NVC training and being able to pay for expert planning advice.

-*Picture is Sue, Sharon, Susie & Mary at a site visit in East Devon.*
+*Photo at the top is of Sue, Sharon, Susie & Mary at a recent site visit in East Devon.*